pmwisdom/webpack-shared-configuration-example/README.md

 This is an example of isomorphic React.js application using [Webpack](webpack.github.io), [Babel.js](https://babeljs.io), [webpack-isomorphic-tools](https://www.npmjs.com/package/webpack-isomorphic-tools) and [sass](http://sass-lang.com/).

-Configurations of packages are encapsulated by [webpack-tools](https://github.com/sergesemashko/webpack-tools), so you just use pre-configured Webpack and Babel which allows you to:
+Configurations are encapsulated by [webpack-tools](https://github.com/sergesemashko/webpack-tools), so packages are already pre-configured which allows you to:

-- save time on configuring webpack and start development right away
+- save time on configuring webpack, babel.js, etc. and start development right away
 - version your webpack configuration and choose certain config from NPM dependencies
 - keep your favorite webpack configuration in sync on multiple projects